waigo/waigo/README.md

 # Sessions

 Sessions are created and loaded by the `sessions` middleware, which internally uses [koa-session-store](https://github.com/hiddentao/koa-session-store).
-The sessions middleware is automatically initialised as a [startup](#startup) step.
+The default framework configuration automatically initialises and adds the session middleware to all requests.

 You can access session data using `this.session`: